mscook/SeqFindR/README.rst

       no --random yes* to nesoni consensus) (this is default for SeqFindR_nesoni),
-    * The (poor) alignment of reads at the start and the end of the database genes can result in N calls.
+    * The (poor) alignment of reads at the start and the end of the database genes can result in N base calls.
 This can result in downstream false negatives.

-**As of version 0.2 of SeqFindR we now provide a solution to minimise the effects of poor mapping at the start and end of the given  sequences.**
+**SeqFindR now provides a solution to minimise the effects of poor mapping at the start and end of the given sequences.**

 The SeqFindR option is -s or --STRIP::